Girlhoods and youth social action: an intersectional approach to working-class girls’ participation

 - Youth volunteering

 - Youth social action

 - Girlhood studies

-‘Journey to 20: growing the civic core’ (panellist), Voluntary Sector and Volunteering Research Conference, Leeds Beckett University, 8-9 September 2015.
+- Panel convenor and speaker, ‘Journey to 20: Growing the civic core’, Voluntary Sector and Volunteering Research Conference, Leeds Beckett University (September 2015).

 - Lamb, M., Taylor-Collins, E., and Silverglate, C. (2019), ‘Character education for social action: Conceptualizing and cultivating a habit of social action’, Journal of Social Science Education, 18(1): 125-152.

 - Taylor-Collins, E. (2019), ‘Working-class girls and youth social action: “hope labour”?’, Third Sector Research Centre working paper 144, https://www.birmingham.ac.uk/Documents/college-social-sciences/social-policy/tsrc/hope-labour.pdf.

 - Taylor-Collins, E., Harrison, T., Thoma, S., and Moller, F. (2018), ‘A habit of social action: understanding the factors associated with adolescents who have made a habit of helping others’, Voluntas, 30: 98-114.